wanji/caffe-sl/README.md

 The first column consists of query images, the second column consists of positive images, and the third column consists of negative images.

-### 2. Loss layers
+### 2. Loss layer

 The example use cosine similarity.
-The output of the last feature layer is feed to a `SliceLayer`, which split the features into three parts: query, positive, and negative features.
+The output of the last feature layer is normalized and then feed to the NaiveTripletLossLayer.
-The two `slice_point`s shoud be set to `batch_size` and `batch_size * 2`.

-The similarities between query and positive images, query and negative images will be calculated separately.
-Then, these similarities will be feed to the `PairwiseRankingLossLayer`.
+The NaiveTripletLossLayer splits the features into three parts: query, positive, and negative features and compute triplet similarity learning loss on them.

 <!--
 ## Citation